dhj03/among-dust/README.md

 The only two exceptions throwable by the Controller are:
 * `IllegalArgumentException` (an builtin unchecked exception) on the specified conditions; and
 * `InvalidActionException` (a custom-defined checked exception inside `src/main/java/dungeonmania/exceptions`).

-You can throw them in any order you like, we will not test any input that would fit multiple exceptions at the same time.

 ## 7. Frontend and Customisations